maehr/open-research-data-template/README.md

 ## Support

-This project is maintained by [@maehr] (https://github.com/maehr).
+This project is maintained by [@maehr](https://github.com/maehr).
 Please understand that we can't provide individual support via email.
 We also believe that help is much more valuable when it's shared publicly, so more people can benefit from it.

 | Type                         | Platforms                                                                  |
 | ---------------------------- | -------------------------------------------------------------------------- |